-Okay so moving on to the ‘meaty’ part of our article.
 Cleaning the wooden board after cutting raw meat can be a little tedious as compared to cleaning it after preparing veggies for instance.
-Raw meat can often contain traces of blood and these can stick to your wooden board.
+Raw meat can often leave traces of meat, blood, bacteria and all sorts of nasties that can stick to your wooden board and could make you really sick if not cleaned properly.
 So before you start cleaning the board, it is important to disinfect it with a strong disinfectant.

 You’ll need to visit the local mart or pharmacy and buy a 3% solution of Hydrogen Peroxide.
+(You could also get it online from Amazon here.)
 It is readily available to buy over the counter.
 Mix one tablespoon of it in one cup of warm water.
 Then, dab a cotton swab or a piece of cotton cloth in the solution and wipe the stained area.
 Be careful not to touch it with your bare hands, as it can sting.
 Again just like before, let it air dry and then rinse it off.

 Remember the 3 % Hydrogen Peroxide solution will sizzle and fizzle atop the surface of the board.
 This is perfectly fine, and isn’t detrimental at all for the surface of the board.
 This just means that the solution is fighting to kill the bacteria.
 I cannot stress enough the importance of doing this every time you cut meat on your wooden boards.

-If buying one is out of the equation, you can prepare one yourself at home.
-Simply mix 2 teaspoons of chlorine bleach in approximately half-gallon of clear, warm water.
+Can’t wait for 3% Hydrogen Peroxide?
+Simply mix 2 teaspoons of chlorine bleach (check that it says food grade!) in approximately half-gallon of clear, warm water.
 Next, using a sponge, douse it in the solution and wipe clean the surface of the wooden board.
 Remember to use circular motions while using the sponge, as it will ensure an even distribution throughout the surface area.
-Let it air dry for while, and then rinse it thoroughly below tap water.

 Next step is to prepare a soapy detergent.
 Personally speaking, I just use a bit of soap and mix it in some water till it lathers.
 Then taking a piece of cloth and dampening it in it, clean the wooden cutting board.
 This will completely clean the surface of the wooden board, and then you can just let it air-dry till further use.